Anshul-Gupta-1410/Design-Project/README.md

 # Design-Project
-A Hybrid Proactive and Predictive Framework for Edge-Cloud Resource Management

-# 🚀 Hybrid Proactive & Predictive Framework for Edge–Cloud Resource Management
+# A Hybrid Proactive & Predictive Framework for Edge–Cloud Resource Management

 This repository contains the source code for **"A Hybrid Proactive and Predictive Framework for Edge-Cloud Resource Management"**, a design project developed at **IIIT Vadodara**.
 The project proposes a *future-aware*, AI-driven system that intelligently manages resources across cloud and edge devices using: